tewuapple/LCSDiff/README.md

 Longest common subsequence diff
 -------
-The longest common subsequence (LCS) problem is to find the longest subsequence common to all sequences in a set of sequences (often just two).
+> The longest common subsequence (LCS) problem is to find the longest subsequence common to all sequences in a set of sequences (often just two).
 Note that subsequence is different from a substring, see substring vs. subsequence.
 It is a classic computer science problem, the basis of file comparison programs such as diff, and has applications in bioinformatics.

+It's C sharp version base on it.
 Licenses
 --------
 - LCSDiff is licensed under the terms of the Apache 2.0 License.
 The license can be found at